 E2B v1.72+ uses grub4dos 0.4.6a 2015-08 or later which supports .jpg files.
 Convert a .bmp file to a .jpg file using MSPaint and save it as \_ISO\MyBackground.bmp (or MyBackground.jpg) or specify the filename in your MyE2B.cfg file (e.g. 'set MYWBMP=/_ISO/MyNew.jpg').

-Note: 'Progressive' .jpg files are not supported - if you find a .jpg file does not work work, use MSPaint to load and then re-save it.
+Note: 'Progressive' .jpg files are not supported - if you find a .jpg file does not work work, use MSPaint to load it, and then re-save it.